Animal vaccination: Rabies

 A current and prominent example of a zoonotic disease is rabies.
 It is spread from an animal to humans and other animals through saliva, bites and scratches.
 Both domestic and wild animals can catch the rabies disease.
 Over 59,000 humans die of the disease each year, with 99% of cases occurring because of dog bites.
 There has been less than 20 documented cases of rabies survival without treatment to date.
 The majority of cases and deaths occur in Africa and Asia, as a result of limited healthcare.
 The vaccine for rabies can be administered prior or post to being infected, as a result of the long incubation period of the disease.

 The proactive approach of vaccinating stray dogs, which helps to prevent the disease at its source, has been seen to be the most cost-effective prevention of rabies.
-In Bangladesh there was a mass dog vaccination campaign between 2010 and 2013, this resulted in a 50% decrease in rabies related deaths.
+In Bangladesh there was a mass dog vaccination campaign between 2010 and 2013, this resulted in a 50% decrease in rabies-related deaths.

-The World Health Organisation (WHO) has created the campaign of 'Zero by 30', to reduce the number of humans that die from dog related rabies to zero by 2030.
+WHO has created the campaign of 'Zero by 30', to reduce the number of humans that die from dog related rabies to zero by 2030.